Tradetobefree.com, LLC, Investment Advisory Services, Cary, NC

 Or, you can put a text alert with your broker to notify you if the price goes above the prior days high the next day for further price direction confirmation and higher win rate while giving up some of the potential upside.

 This makes it very easy to play this setup whether you work full time or not.
 You would be surprised how often you get a good entry price just by buying the stock at the open the next day with a market order placed after hours.
-Again, you are often in the trade for multiple weeks using this strategy.
+Again, you are often in the trade for multiple weeks using this strategy out of the longer consolidations.

 Then once the order fills you can put a stop about .5% below the prior swing low on a daily chart.
 So, in the case of COHR below, the prior swing low once the price reached the entry point was about $180.
 A good hard stop would be a little below that level.